mouse-reeve/kyranides/transcription.md

 and the Juice of _Seseli_ skillfully mixt, anoynt for three days.

 _A Divine Medicine to keep the Teeth sound and firm, which I would not keep from you_.
-Of the Juice of the Grapes (???). or viii Spoonfulls, the Bark of Mulbery-Tree Root (???).
+Of the Juice of the Grapes ℥j. or viii Spoonfulls, the Bark of Mulbery-Tree Root ℥vj.
 Boyl it to half, and give it to wash the
 Mouth for three or five or seven days, and your Teeth will never ake.
 If one will diligently consider, the Vine will cure all Diseases from the Head to the Feet.
 This Herb is called _THEOdorica_, i. e. _Given of GOD_.
-_Kiranus and Harpocration_ do thus far agree.
+_Kiranus_ and _Harpocration_ do thus far agree.

 Then _Kiranus_ brings something new, and says, _For Urine and Stool_; The Sprouts, I